vnksnkr/remote-test-system/README.md

   remote.select(address)
   ```

-  sets the default address of the component to be used to 'address'
+  sets the default address of the component to be used, to argument address
 * ```
   remote.press(address,duration)
   ```